-The amounts are to be distributed to the holders of income-distributing unit certificates from November 15 of the following accounting year, where appropriate against surrender of an income coupon.
-Any remaining balances shall be carried forward to a new account..
+From April 1 of the following accounting year the amounts are to be distributed to the holders of income-distributing unit certificates, where appropriate against surrender of an income coupon.
+Any remaining balances shall be carried forward to a new account.

-In any case, from November 15 an amount calculated pursuant to InvFG shall be paid out, to be used where applicable to meet any capital gains tax commitments on the distribution-equivalent return on those unit certificates, unless the management company ensures through appropriate proof from the custodians that at the time of payout the unit certificates may only be held by unitholders who are either not subject to Austrian income or corporate income tax or who fulfill the requirements for an exemption pursuant to § 94 of the Austrian Income Tax Act or for a capital gains tax exemption.
+In any case, from April 1 an amount calculated pursuant to InvFG shall be paid out, to be used where applicable to meet any capital gains tax commitments on the distribution-equivalent return on those unit certificates, unless the management company ensures through appropriate proof from the custodians that at the time of payout the unit certificates may only be held by unitholders who are either not subject to Austrian income or corporate income tax or who fulfill the requirements for an exemption pursuant to §94 of the Austrian Income Tax Act or for a capital gains tax exemption.